gkroesc/Shroff_lab/README.md

 - Rotate and Slice
 - Deep Learning

 Each folder contains the scripts for performing the different analysis techniques.
-Instructions are be found in the README.md file within the folder.
+Instructions are located in the README.md file within the folder.

 ## Segmentation